Skip to content

 Why Split Sheets Matter

-Split sheets also prevent disputes down the line.
-What feels like an obvious 50/50 in the studio at 2am becomes a heated argument six months later when the song is doing numbers and one person feels they contributed more.
-A signed document removes ambiguity.
+Split sheets also reduce disputes down the line.
+What feels like an obvious 50/50 in the studio at 2am can become a heated argument six months later when the song is doing numbers and one person remembers the contribution differently.
+One confirmed document gives everyone the same starting record.

 Split Sheet Template: What to Include